MDCore/mdcore.github.io/_posts/2018-11-02-on-remote-working-teams-I.md

 There needs to be general (even explicit) agreement on how the team communicates outward and at what frequency—to local teams, to stakeholders and customers.
 From answering questions in chat (or email) to updating tickets (and in what format.)
 Consistency reduces stress and misunderstanding.

 Processes are often discussed in team meetings, retrospectives and 1-1's.
-It could be useful to document them for your team.
+It could be useful to document them for your team, and especially help new team members or outside contributors.

 ### Continuous Improvement

 Healthy teams promote a culture of continuous inspection and improvement.
-If you write down a set of rules and don’t re-evaluate them they will get stagnant and irrelevant as the landscape changes (and the unwritten rules will nevertheless keep changing, causing tension.)
+If you write down a set of rules and don’t re-evaluate them they will get stagnant and irrelevant as the landscape changes, while the unwritten rules nevertheless keep changing, causing tension.
 Continuous Improvement is most effective when seen as a daily part of work and not as a separate activity, and there are ways to support that (like Kaizen boards, CI meetings, etc.)

 These discussions are also often had in team meetings, retrospectives and 1-1's.